andrewratliff/andrewratliff.github.io/_posts/2019-12-28-half-the-sky.md

-The authors suggest that we come away from the debate regarding legal vs. illegal prostitution, and willing vs. forced prostitution, and focus more on creating vocational opportunities for women.
+The authors suggest that we come away from the debate regarding legal vs. illegal prostitution, and willing vs. forced prostitution, and focus more on alternative vocational opportunities for women.
 To learn more about microfinance for women, explore [Kiva][1]{:target="_blank"} or
 [Women’s World Banking][2]{:target="_blank"}.